 Suddenly stopping any medication can cause increased symptoms, such as worsening depression when abruptly stopping the use of an antidepressant.

 The following side effects are associated with RRMS medications:

 - flu-like symptoms

 - herpes infections

-- increased liver enzymes (which indicates liver inflammation)
+- increased liver enzymes, which indicate liver inflammation

-- skin reactions (in the case of injectable meds)
+- skin reactions, in the case of injectable medications

 - thinning hair

-Despite all of the important considerations that need to be made before switching RRMS medications, your doctor is the ultimate source for guidance.
-They will carefully monitor your condition as you transition between your meds in case there are any red flags that a certain medication isn’t working.
+If you’re unhappy with your medication and decide to switch, your doctor will be the ultimate source of guidance.
+They’ll carefully monitor your condition as you transition between medications in case there are any signs that a certain medication isn’t working.

 The good news is that RRMS has a better response to medications than other forms of MS. Still, it can take some trial and error before you find the right therapy for you.